 - Argan oil imparts shine and smoothness to hair and tames frizz.

 - Argan oil prevents hair from becoming brittle.
 It promotes elasticity, thereby strengthening hair shafts (1).

 - Argan oil can protect hair from hair coloring damage.
-A study showed that argan oil helped rejuvenate colored hair (6).
+A study showed that argan oil helped colored hair rejuvenation (6).

 - Argan oil’s protective seal also rescues hair from damage by styling tools and chemicals (7).

 - Argan oil contains the needed nutrients, making it a rejuvenating oil that helps rejuvenate damaged hair.

 - Argan oil protects hair porosity.
 Hair often absorbs water easily, which leaves the shafts open to hair damage.
 Argan oil increases the hair’s hydrophobicityi XThe physical property of a molecule that repels water, reducing surface friction of your hair and preventing it from further damage.
 (7).

 - Argan oil penetrates the hair’s cortex and nourishes the hair shaft.
 It also repairs any hair damage from within.

 - Argan oil contains vitamin E, which helps reduce lipid peroxidation (8).
 Lipid peroxidation is the process of deterioration of lipids due to the oxidative free radicals.
 Vitamin E helps reduce oxidative stress, which is one of the main causes of hair fall and hair damage.

 - Argan oil has antioxidant properties that help protect the hair from heat and sun damage.